rustle/KaleidoscopeVCSTidbits/readme.md

 Everything is git right now, but glad to take pull requests for other kinds of VCS.

 These all assume you've configured Kaleidoscope as your default git difftool.
-If you use it as a non default tool, you'd change git difftool to git ksdiff, but the rest is the same.
+If you use it as a non default tool, you'd change `git difftool` to `git difftool -y -t Kaleidoscope`, but the rest is the same.

 ##KSReview